 Traditional German Herbal Medicine is a practice and research area championed by modern physicians, pharmacists, and health and wellness practitioners.
 The practice incorporates various disciplines and practices of natural medicine that have developed over time.
-These practices include the time‐tested techniques and natural substances that have evolved from folk medicine, through monastic medicine.
-They incorporate herbal medicine, homeopathy, and naturopathy.
+These practices include the time‐tested techniques have evolved from klosterheilkunde, folk medicine, and monastic medicine, incorporating herbal medicine, Hildegard of Bingen medicine, homeopathy, and naturopathy.

 Traditional German Herbal Medicine is the culmination of modern knowledge, scientific methodology, technology, and substantial historical precedent.
-It has been established over generations of individual and community-based healing and wellness.
+It has been established over generations resulting in 5 Modern Tenets of Traditional German Medicine.

 Our Foundation: Traditional German Herbal Medicine

 German herbal medicine has deep roots in Germanic culture.
 While the tradition of incorporating natural elements in the treatment of illness existed in most ancient cultures, it was the Germanic people who cultivated these practices into what would become the foundation of modern health and medicine.